 The Development of Shigeo Shingo's SMED

-In fact as a young Engineer I watched the change over on a similar press in one car plant in the UK take around 7 hours, then watched a whole line of interlinked presses changed over in less than 5 minutes a few days later in another factory.
+In fact, as a young engineer, I watched the changeover on a similar press in one UK car plant take around seven hours, then watched a whole line of interlinked presses changed over in less than five minutes a few days later in another factory.

-Toyota wanted to implement Just in Time and produce smaller batches of materials but change over times were a major problem with doing this.
+Toyota wanted to implement Just in Time and produce smaller batches of materials but changeover times were a major problem.
 They had to be able to reduce their setups so that they could run smaller batches without affecting productivity.

 It was Shigeo Shingo's development of Single Minute Exchange of Die that allowed them to achieve these goals.

-I guess the most famous application of Shigeo Shingo's SMED or single minute exchange of die that most people have seen is that of changing a tire.
+I guess the most famous application of Shigeo Shingo's SMED or single minute exchange of die that most people have seen is the action of changing a tire.

-Developed by Shigeo Shingo at Toyota, SMED is probably one of the most important lean manufacturing tools, if not the most important for enabling just in time production.
+Developed by Shigeo Shingo at Toyota, SMED is probably one of the most important lean manufacturing tools, if not the most important, for enabling JIT production.